ScrollPrize/vesuvius/README.md

 The library provides tools for accessing, managing, and manipulating high-resolution volumetric and segmented data related to the Vesuvius Challenge.
 It supports both remote data retrieval and local file handling, with options for data caching and normalization.

+**Disclaimer 1:** This library is currently in the testing phase.
+Features and functionalities are subject to change.

+**Disclaimer 2:** Not all the data stored on our data repository is currently available.
+We will be releasing new data continuously.

 ### What It Does
 - **Data Retrieval**: Fetches volumetric scroll data, surface volume of segmented areas and annotated volumetric cubes from remote repositories or local files.
 - **Data Listing**: Traverses the remote repository and automatically update a list of available data.